EliAndrewC/l7r/rules/04-schools.md

 **Third Dan:**
 Each adventure you get 2X free raises, where X is equal to your precepts skill, which may be applied to the following rolls: attack, wound checks, and three skills of your choice.
-You may not spend more than X of these free raises on any single roll.
+You may not spend more than X of these free raises on a single roll.
 You may also perform priest rituals at the cost of one free raise per ritual.

 **Fourth Dan:**